anthrax3/Retyped/README.md

 The version number for Retyped packages follow the pattern of `MAJOR.MINOR.DDDD` with `DDDD` being the number of days since 2000–01–01 UTC.

-The `DDDD` calculation is simple and a [Deck](https://deck.net/bf407aa5e088b1a72cdedba8106196da) is available to easily determine the todays `DDDD` value, or find the release date from a `DDDD` value.
+The `DDDD` calculation is simple and a [Deck](https://deck.net/bf407aa5e088b1a72cdedba8106196da) is available to easily determine the `DDDD` value based on any given date.

 For example, the package **Retyped.node 7.0.6477** was created from the **Node 7.0** release and published by Retyped on **6477**, which was September 24, 2017.